mitsuhiko/insta-website/content/docs/cli.md

 ## Configuration

-`cargo-insta` will load the `insta.yaml` config file from the workspace which can be used to influence it's behavior.
+`cargo-insta` will load the `insta.yaml` config file from the workspace which can be used to influence its behavior.
 For more information on this have a look [at the settings configuration](../settings/#tool-config-file).

 ## Commands